How Martyn’s Law will affect education settings

 The 2023 counter terrorism strategy, CONTEST summarises the current threat facing the UK as ‘enduring and evolving’, with a domestic threat that ‘is less predictable and harder to detect and investigate’.
 Terrorists have targeted a wide range of people and places in recent years.
 It is not always possible to predict where in the UK an attack might happen, or the type of premises or events that could be impacted – either directly (as the target of an attack) or indirectly (by being located near to the target of an attack).

-While the Terrorism (Protect of Premises) Act is Home Office led, the Department for Education (DfE) have supported the introduction of the act.
+While the Terrorism (Protection of Premises) Act is Home Office led, the Department for Education (DfE) have supported the introduction of the act.
 We have worked with the Home Office to set out the policy for education settings.

-What education settings need to know
+What early years and education settings need to know

 Out of scope for fewer than 200 people

-When the act comes into effect
+When the legislation comes into force

-The Terrorism (Protection of Premises) Act 2025 received Royal Assent on Thursday 3 April.
+The Terrorism (Protection of Premises) Act 2025 received Royal Assent on 3 April 2025.
 The government intends for there to be an implementation period of at least 24 months before the act comes into force.
 This period will enable those responsible for premises and events to have sufficient time to understand their new obligations, and to plan and prepare accordingly.

 While those that fall within the scope of the act may wish to consider the requirements, there is no requirement to comply with them until the legislation comes into force.
 The government will publish statutory guidance during the 24-month implementation period.
-This will be subject to stakeholder consultation prior to publication.
-This guidance will assist those responsible to understand the requirements set out in the legislation.

 What you will need to do to comply with the act

-• lockdown (to secure the premises against attackers)
+- lockdown (to secure premises against attackers)

 What we are doing